Folkestone Groomers Directory

 • Nail bed infections - swelling or discharge around the claws (paronychia)

-Yeast infections typically show up in the warm, moist areas—ears, lips, armpits, groin, and between the toes.
+Yeast infections typically show up in warm, moist areas—ears, lips, armpits, groin, and between the toes.
 Ringworm can appear anywhere but often starts as circular patches of hair loss.

 What Fungal Infections Does Ketoconazole Treat?